 Parasitology is the study of organisms that live on or within other organisms and the relationship of these organisms to their hosts.
-This course deals with the common parasites that infect man and other animals.
+This course deals with the common parasites that infect humans and other animals.
 Lecture, three hours a week; laboratory, three hours a week.
 Laboratory fee: $120.
 Offered in alternate years.

 BIO-414.
 Comparative Vertebrate Anatomy

 This course deals with the evolution and anatomy of the organ systems of vertebrates.
 Lectures survey the comparative anatomy of the vertebrate classes.
-Laboratory Dissections include the Lamprey, Shark, Mud Puppy, and Cat in detail.
+Laboratory dissections include the Lamprey, Shark, Mud Puppy, and Cat in detail.
 Lecture three hours per week, laboratory three hours per week.
 Laboratory fee: $120.
 Offered in alternate years.